bbcCorp/microSERVICES/README.md

 Developed by: Bedabrata Chatterjee

+WARNING: This is an actively developed project so things may be broken.

 ## Introduction
 This application explores a simple service based architecture involving an extremely simple Customer Entity.